yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

-[paper related to our challenge submissions](https://arxiv.org/abs/2206.07846) includes some results using the Test protocol in order to help explain the improvements obtained relative to our [previous paper](https://arxiv.org/abs/2205.10450), which introduced the action spotting approach using dense detection anchors.
+[paper related to our challenge submissions](https://arxiv.org/abs/2206.07846) includes some results using the Test protocol in order to help explain the improvements obtained relative to our [previous paper](https://arxiv.org/abs/2205.10450), which introduced our action spotting approach that uses dense detection anchors.

 ### Feature pre-processing

-Feature pre-processing is required for the later commands.
+Feature pre-processing is required in order to run the later commands.

+All the commands below assume that you have already run the [setup](README.md#setup) steps.
+You should then be able to open a Python terminal and run the following commands.

 ```python
 from bin.spotting_challenge_commands import \